Backpacking in the United Kingdom - Bletchley Park, Cracking the Enigma Code

 I have been to the resistance museum in Copenhagen and the Cold War Bunkers, Checkpoint Charlie, the Glienicker Brücke and a few other key points in Berlin.

-I got a local-resident discount of 50%.
-Check out the Bletchley Park website for any updates on entrance fees and opening hours.
+Check out the Bletchley Park website for the latest entrance fees and opening hours.

-Robert Harris wrote a novel based on Bletchley Park, entitled ENIGMA (yeah I read this book too), a film starring Kate Winslet based on that book was produced in 2001 which I will watch with Miss CDMX when I get back to Mexico and another, The Imitation Game, starring Benedict Cumberbatch and Kiera Knightley in 2015.
+Robert Harris wrote a novel, entitled ENIGMA (yeah I read this book too), a film starring Kate Winslet based on that book was produced in 2001 which I will watch with Miss CDMX when I get back to Mexico and another, The Imitation Game, starring Benedict Cumberbatch and Kiera Knightley in 2015.

 And if you have watched this film, as I have, a few times, you might come away with the idea that Alan Turing single-handedly did everything.